 Award amounts are determined annually by the Georgia Student Finance Commission.
-It is important to note that funds awarded from the HOPE Scholarship will only cover a portion of your tuition.
-The remaining tuition, fees, books, and other expenses (e.g. housing and meal plans) must be paid by other means.
+It is important to note that funds awarded from the HOPE Scholarship will only apply towards your tuition.
+Fees, books, and other expenses (e.g., housing and meal plans) must be paid by other means.
 To view the current award amounts, please visit gsfc.georgia.gov.